bencvt/LibShapeDraw/README-contributing.md

 First of all, what's the point of these jars?
 Short answer: to make developers' lives easier.

-Long answer: Writing a mod using Minecraft code deobfuscated by MCP works fine.
+Long answer: using LibShapeDraw (or any Minecraft API for that matter) in MCP is a non-trivial problem.
+The naive, quick-and-dirty method is to just patch LibShapeDraw into `minecraft.jar` and let MCP decompile it.
+However this doesn't work for Forge, which insists on a vanilla jar.
+The decompiling process also munges class names and removes Javadocs.
+Clearly we can do better.

-Adding the LibShapeDraw jar to the classpath works fine too; you'll be able to compile without issue.
-However, trying to debug such a mod is problematic.
+Adding the prebuilt LibShapeDraw jar to the classpath is the correct approach, but we're not out of the woods yet.
-Obfuscation and deobfuscation won't mix.

 By necessity, the main release jar for LibShapeDraw references obfuscated Minecraft code.
+However the MCP dev environment lets you test/debug your mod *without* reobfuscating.
+This is a problem when referencing a prebuilt jar: obfuscation and deobfuscation won't mix!

+The solution is to have a second prebuilt LibShapeDraw jar that uses deobfuscated references instead.
+Note that either jar will work fine for *compiling*, as the public LibShapeDraw API does not reference any Minecraft class.
+The internal obfuscated/deobfuscated code references only matter when *running* Minecraft.

 As a side note, LibShapeDraw does not use MCP directly, instead handling obfuscation on its own.
-The main reason for this is that MCP really doesn't integrate well with Maven and Git.
+The main reason for this is that MCP really doesn't integrate well with Maven, JUnit, and Git.

 However, mod developers can (and generally should) still use MCP along with LibShapeDraw.
 See the *How to add the LibShapeDraw jar to the classpath in MCP*